 Doctors reassured Anthony by outlining their multi-year treatment plan.
 First, they explained that they wanted to start him on a course of chemo therapy and immunotherapy.
 Next, they explained how, depending on how much the tumors in his liver shrank, they planned to operate.
 It is at this point the conversation turned to palliative care.

 Anthony, like many Americans in his situation, immediately associated palliative care with hospice.
-As his face lost color, he asked his doctor if he thought at this point that he was terminal.
-The doctor’s reply was a complete surprise.
+As his face lost color, he asked his doctors if they thought that he was terminal.
+The primary doctor’s reply was a complete surprise.

 “No,” the doctor said.
 “It’s just to keep you comfortable during treatment.”

 Palliative care is most commonly associated with the dying because it is widely used in cancer treatment and in hospices.
 In practice, palliative care is far more versatile and can be made to serve a wide range of patients.
 The ultimate goal of palliative care is to improve the quality of life for patients with serious illnesses.
 Among the serious illnesses it helps with are cancers, certain organ failures, AIDS, Alzheimers, among others.

 Palliative care is multidisciplinary, meaning it consists of treatments from different medical fields.
 Medical professionals with a wide range of expertise work in teams to support the primary care physician to deliver care.
 All along the way, they pay close attention to how well patients respond.
 Because it is employed generally for patients with serious illnesses, those patients who are cured of their ailments or in remission move out of this form of care.

 Palliative care is not exclusive to the terminally ill.